 You’ll find this phrase has evolved beyond its denotative meaning in classical Spanish.
 While it formally expresses a hope for divine accompaniment, modern usage demonstrates semantic shift – a fancy linguistics term that describes how meanings change over time.
 As secular society emerged from religious dominance, the expression maintained its gravitas while becoming more colloquial.
 When you say good-bye using “Vaya con Dios” today, you’re participating in a cultural phenomenon that bridges sacred traditions with contemporary vernacular.

-Solid Small Wood St. Benedict Gold-tone crucifix.
+Solid Small Wood St. Benedict Silver-tone crucifix.
 The Cross is embedded with a St. Benedict medal on both sides.

 The Evolution of Farewell Phrases Through Time